Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Cindy Crawford

 The first excerpt represents the element of Air.
-It speaks of mental influences and the process of thought, and is drawn from Charmides by Plato:
+It speaks of mental influences and the process of thought, and is drawn from Massimilla Doni by Honore de Balzac:

 The second excerpt represents the element of Fire.
-It speaks of emotional influences and base passions, and is drawn from Intentions by Oscar Wilde:
+It speaks of emotional influences and base passions, and is drawn from The Talisman by Walter Scott:

 The third excerpt represents the element of Water.
-It speaks of pure spiritual influences and feelings of love, and is drawn from Study of a Woman by Honore de Balzac:
+It speaks of pure spiritual influences and feelings of love, and is drawn from This Side of Paradise by F. Scott Fitzgerald: